onlyquake/xonotic-wiki/Repository_Access.markdown

     cd xonotic
     ./all update -l best

-Take care do do these steps as normal user on Linux (not as a superuser), otherwise you’ll have to take care about the file permissions later on.
+Take care to do these steps as a normal user on Linux (not as superuser(aka root)), otherwise you’ll have to take care about the file permissions later on.

 The git:// protocol uses port 9418, which may be a problem if you’re behind a strict firewall.
 You may instead use the clone url <code>http://git.xonotic.org/xonotic/xonotic.git</code> (however, using the git protocol directly is preferred for performance reasons).